Judges pick expert to help in redistricting of Virginia

-Federal judges have appointed a special expert to help redraw Virginia's state legislative districts.
+Federal judges have appointed a special expert to help redraw Virginia's state legislative districts for future elections.

 A three-judge panel appointed Bernard Grofman, an economics and political science professor at the University of California, Irvine, on Thursday.
-Judges also said indicated they want a new map to be in place by March 28, 2019.
+The judges indicated they want a new map in place by March 28, 2019.

 A federal court ruled this summer that lawmakers illegally packed black voters into 11 districts and ordered lawmakers to draw a new map by the end of this month.

 That's unlikely to happen.
-Democratic Gov. Ralph Northam has said the court was best positioned to draw a new map and has promised to veto Republican-drawn maps.
+Democratic Gov. Ralph Northam has said the court is best positioned to draw a new map, and vowed to veto Republican-drawn maps.

 Grofman was picked by judges in 2015 to help redraw the state's congressional districts.